martin-beran/fpga/README.md

 # Projects

-Unless stated otherwise, all projects are:
+Unless stated otherwise, for all projects:

+- Source files are contained in a directory of the same name as the project
+- Usually each `ENTITY` is defined in its own file `ENTITY.vhd`
+- Test files of a project are stored in subdirectory `test/` of the project directory
+    - Projects created before adding this rule do not have subdirectory `test/`: adder4b, alarm_clock, full_adder, half_adder, hex_counter_7seg,
+      led_blink, led_blink_vhdl
+- Test entity for an `ENTITY` is named `tb_ENTITY` and is stored in file `test/tb_ENTITY.vhd`
-- implemented in VHDL
+- Implementation language is VHDL
-- intended for a development kit containing Altera Cyclone IV EP4CE6E22C8N
+- Implementation is intended for a development kit containing Altera Cyclone IV EP4CE6E22C8N

+## lib

+Libraries intended to be used in multiple other projects.
+Individual libraries are in subdirectories.
+Tests of library `XYZ` are stored in subdirectory `test` of the library directory (`lib/XYZ/test/`).

+### lib/infrared

+A receiver for infrared control

+### lib/util

+Various common definitions and utilities

 ## adder4b